 Bennie History, Family Crest & Coats of Arms

-In the Middle Ages, the first family to use the Bennie surname took the name from a place name with Viking roots.
+In the Middle Ages, Viking immigrants settled the shores of Scotland and named many places.
+The Bennie name was then created from one of these place names.
 They lived at Bennie, near the village of Braco in the parish of Logi-Almond in Perthshire.

 Early Origins of the Bennie family